joannatg/algorithmScripting/advanced/symmetricDifference/instructions.md

-<p>Create a function that takes two or more arrays and returns an array of the symmetric difference of the provided arrays.
+<p>Create a function that takes two or more arrays and returns an array of the symmetric difference of the provided arrays.</p>

-The mathematical term symmetric difference refers to the elements in two sets that are in either the first or second set, but not in both.</p>
+<p>The mathematical term symmetric difference refers to the elements in two sets that are in either the first or second set, but not in both.</p>